pivotal/docs-tap/cli-plugins/tanzu-cli.hbs.md

 ## <a id="tanzu-cli-install"></a>Tanzu CLI installation

-You install and initialize the Tanzu CLI on a computer.
-The computer can be a laptop, host, or server.
-To install the CLI see [Install Tanzu CLI](../install-tanzu-cli.hbs.md#cli-and-plugin).
+To install the Tanzu CLI, see [Install Tanzu CLI](../install-tanzu-cli.hbs.md#cli-and-plugin).

 ## <a id="tanzu-cli-command-groups"></a>Tanzu CLI command groups